 Not everyone is going to want to travel in a large group.
 Some of you might prefer to travel alone or with your significant other.
 A teardrop trailer is perfect for people traveling in pairs or alone.
 This trailer is 14 feet long and can sleep just 2 people.
 So, you will have a great place to sleep, but you will not be tempted to spend all day inside.

-6. Best 5th Wheel Rental
+6. Best 5th Wheel RV Rental in Minneapolis

 - Length: 38 feet